Menu

 Classic 2/Skate 2

-• I feel uncomfortable or unsteady at times, but don't usually fall on flat terrain.
+• I am steady and don't usually fall on flat terrain.

 • I feel like I am shuffling or walking on skis.
 In classic, my skis don't leave the ground, and in skate, I am always on the inside edges.